MaciejWaluk/LanguageLearningApp/README.md

 # LanguageLearningApp

 LanguageLearningApp is a desktop applications created to help with learning Polish-English and English-Polish word pairs.
+It was created mainly to learn how to use design pattern in an actual project.